Carl Zoll: Football

 Zoll and his brother Martin were teammates twice: with the Packers and later in 1924 with a team in De Pere, Wisconsin.
+They were one of only five sets of brothers who played for the Packers at the same time in the 20th century.
 Each of the three Zoll brothers played only one game for the Packers in the NFL.
-Many years after his career, he recalled that there was sometimes fan interference during Packers games, saying that "There wasn't much regulation of the crowds, you know.
+Year later, in recalling the early years of the Packers, Zoll noted that there was sometimes fan interference during games, saying that "There wasn't much regulation of the crowds, you know.
 They'd be pretty tight along the sidelines and once in a while some drunk would come on the field and make some trouble."
-He also said that some fans attempted to fight players after games: "After every game, a couple of fellows would be laying for you.
+He also went on to say that some fans attempted to fight players after games: "After every game, a couple of fellows would be laying for you.
 You'd just grab one fellow and give him a flip and the rest of 'em would take off."
+In 1949, Zoll, his brother Martin, and other members of the 1919 Packers team were recognized at a Thanksgiving intrasquad game hosted by the Packers to raise money for the organization.

 Later life and death

-The Press-Gazette noted in 1969 that when in tight parking spaces, Zoll would lift out his Ford Model T with relative ease: "Old timers still chuckle over his trick ... in fact, they used to hem him in deliberately to watch him do it."
-After his career, Zoll continued coaching wrestling at the local YMCA and also served as a referee.
-He also maintained the operation of his family's stone cutting business along with Martin.
+In a 1969 article celebrating the Packers' 50th anniversary, the Green Bay Press-Gazette highlighted Zoll's reputation for being strong, noting that when in tight parking spaces, Zoll would lift out his Ford Model T with relative ease and claimed that "old timers still chuckle over his trick ... in fact, they used to hem him in deliberately to watch him do it."

+After his athletic career, Zoll continued coaching wrestling at the local YMCA and served as a referee.
+He also maintained the operation of his family's stone cutting business along with his brother Martin.
 In 1949, he was elected the first vice president of the Packers Alumni Association, which was created by former players to advocate for past and current players.
 He was a member of the Elks Lodge, serving on the board of trustees, and a member of the Southside Civic Association.
 He married Pearl Petri in 1921; she predeceased him by two years.
 Zoll died on October 19, 1973, in Green Bay, at the age of 74.